Expert nutrition support

-• Overeating or binge eating
+Overeating and binge eating

-Expert eating disorder dietitians
+Specialist eating disorder dietitians

 Our dietitians have the knowledge and skills to provide expert care to people with eating disorders.
 Eating disorders are serious mental health conditions which can affect people of any age, gender, body size and cultural backgrounds.
 While there are common features of the different eating disorders, everyone’s experience of living with an eating disorder is unique.
 Your dietitian will take the time to understand your needs and what you want to get from working with them.

-We see clients with the following eating disorder presentations:
+We see clients with these eating disorders:

 • Anorexia Nervosa